The Most Beautiful Villages in the World A Journey Beyond Dreams

 What You’ll See Only Here:

-Floating farmers markets, where you really can buy cheese from a canoe while the sun warms your shoulders
+- Floating farmer’s markets, where you really can buy cheese from a canoe while the sun warms your shoulders

-De Oude Aarde, a peculiar fossil and gemstone center housed inside a decrepit barn that most people thought was a shed
+- De Oude Aarde, a peculiar fossil and gemstone center housed inside a decrepit barn that most people thought was a shed

-Local Culture Youll Miss Elsewhere:
+Local Culture You’ll Miss Elsewhere:

 Citizens tend gardens so tidy they look computer-drawn.
 Each tulip, hedge, and wind chime sits exactly where it should.
-Grannies steer boats with the same ease younger neighbors steer cars-and half the time they do it while chatting.
+Grannies steer boats with the same ease as younger neighbors steer cars-and half the time they do it while chatting.

-3. Shirakawa-go, Japan-Where Thatched Roofs Meet Snow Spirits
+Where Thatched Roofs Meet Snow Spirits

 Location: Gifu Prefecture, central Japan-nuzzled into the Shokawa Valley between the Japanese Alps.